-Why are Inactive Subscribers a Problem?
+Why are inactive subscribers a problem?

 Repeatedly sending emails to disengaged subscribers can damage your deliverability, even when engaged subscribers are opening your emails.

-Yes, you read that right — sending to disengaged subscribers can potentially prevent your emails being delivered to the inbox of everyone on your list, not just the people who are not opening.
+Yes, you read that right — sending to disengaged subscribers can potentially prevent your emails from being delivered to the inbox of everyone on your list, not just the people who are not opening.

 The deliverability team here at MailPoet has seen this happen with Outlook, Yahoo, and Gmail.
-These Email Service Providers (ESP) closely observes subscriber engagement, starting with the first email you send to your subscribers.
+These Email Service Providers (ESP) closely observe subscriber engagement, starting with the first email you send to your subscribers.

 We monitor each and every one of the 30+ million emails that passes through our servers each month, ensuring they reach their destination, leaving no email behind.
 It’s how we maintain our 98.5% rate, matching and often exceeding industry standards.